 On this page we’ve gathered as much useful data as possible regarding compensation and bonuses nationwide and on a state level.

 Total compensation is very high due to the fact that the engineer can have a huge impact on a company’s profitability.
-You can improve on your potential income by attending one of the top Petroleum Engineering colleges – pop your zip code into the box to find the best course for your needs.

 - SPE Salary Survey: Executive Summary